amsvensson/open-referral-madrid/Log Book.md

 - [ ] Put the csv's in the data folder
 - [ ] Follow instructions on how to build the database

+Some notes about the translation - after formatting the yml-files correctly (with help from a yml consistently check website), and several iterations of trying, I got it through the Ohana API start-up process without any errors or warnings.
+So, good to go I thought, until I logged into the admin interface and got (database?) errors which had not been there before.
+Decided that I will have to wait to get the translations working for now, will center on populating the database first of all, and then deal with getting the translations to work..